-In contrast to popular free streaming TV services that offer live TV channels or on-demand movies and TV shows with a traditional commercial break format, Kanopy instead focuses on providing movies, documentaries, foreign films, classic cinema, independent films and educational videos without commercial interruption.
+In contrast to popular free streaming TV services that offer live TV channels or on-demand movies and TV shows with a traditional commercial break format, Kanopy focuses on providing movies, documentaries, foreign films, classic cinema, independent films and educational videos without commercial interruption.

-How to Watch Kanopy
+How To Watch Kanopy

 Kanopy is unlike many other free streaming services that allow you to download their apps and watch for free, with the content provider making money off advertisements aired within the programming.

 Instead, Kanopy charges libraries and universities a fee for providing content for their members.

 Each user is allotted a certain amount of free digital rentals per month.
 These allotments can vary based on your access point.